pulumi/docs/install/configure-npm.md

 1. Login in to the Pulumi Console and copy your [Pulumi access token](../managed-cloud/console.html#account-page).

-1. Set the environment variable `PULUMI_ACCESS_TOKEN` to the value you copied.
+1. Set the environment variable `PULUMI_ACCESS_TOKEN` to the value you copied, in either `~/.bashrc` or in  System Properties on Windows.

 1. Add the following to `$HOME/.npmrc`.
 Note that the `${PULUMI_ACCESS_TOKEN}` syntax will be auto-expanded by your NPM client.